 Making repairs and upgrades to your home can require a lot of time and planning.
 You want to make sure that you budget everything just right, and that you have all of your supplies before starting.
-You also want to troubleshoot, and be prepared for anything that could possibly go wrong.
+You also want to troubleshoot and be prepared for anything that could go wrong.
 Once you feel confident in going ahead with the project, it’s generally a whirlwind of activity from start to finish.

 But, what happens when these repairs or upgrades aren’t cleared through your Insurance Company?
 The answer to that is tricky.
 It really depends on the extent of the changes being made to the home.
-There are some repairs that actually lower your homeowner’s insurance by up to 20%.
+Some repairs actually lower your homeowner’s insurance by up to 20%.
 This could include things like a new roof, solar panels, and other things that help to improve your home.
 If you go ahead with all of these home improvements without first Consulting with your insurance company, then you could end up paying more on your premiums than necessary.

 There are other times when your homeowner’s insurance simply becomes outdated.
-There may be things that need done to the home to update it that haven’t been accounted for.
+There may be things that need to be done to the home to update it that haven’t been accounted for.
 This is another reason why it’s so important to deal with a professional insurance agent.
-Find somebody that’s licensed in your state, and they’ll have all of the answers when it comes to the do’s and don’ts of homeowner’s insurance.
+Find somebody that’s licensed in your state, and they’ll have all of the answers when it comes to the dos and don’ts of homeowner’s insurance.
 Each state has separate qualifications and requirements for coverage.
-This is why it can be very tricky to navigate the insurance policies if you are unsure of exactly what needs covered.
+This is why it can be very tricky to navigate the insurance policies if you are unsure of exactly what needs to be covered.

 Many people find themselves grossly underinsured in the face of a disaster.
-Or, they see their insurance premiums Skyrocket for no apparent reason.
+Or, they see their insurance premiums on Skyrocket for no apparent reason.
 You need to gain a basic understanding of the kinds of insurance that you need, and exactly what they can do for your home.
 This way, you will know exactly what to do if something goes wrong.
 You also know what to plan for in the way of remodeling or home improvements.
-Before you even purchase the first piece of equipment, or the first set of materials, make sure that the entire project has been cleared with your homeowner’s insurance company.
+Before you even purchase the first piece of equipment or the first set of materials, make sure that the entire project has been cleared with your homeowner’s insurance company.